 Non-Therapeutics Segment.
-The non-therapeutics segment ("Aptorum Non-Therapeutics Group") encompasses two businesses: (i) the development of surgical robotics and medical devices and (ii) AML Clinic.
+The non-therapeutics segment ("Aptorum Non-Therapeutics Group") encompasses three businesses: (i) the development of surgical robotics and medical devices, (ii) AML Clinic and (iii) sales of dietary supplement.
 The development of surgical robotics and medical devices business is operated through Signate Life Sciences Limited, a subsidiary of Aptorum Therapeutics Limited.
 The outpatient clinic is operated through our subsidiary, Aptorum Medical Limited.
-Effective as of March 2018, we leased office space in Central, Hong Kong as the home to our medical clinic ("AML Clinic").
+Effective as of March 2018, we leased office space in Central, Hong Kong as the home to AML Clinic.
 AML Clinic commenced operations under the name of Talem Medical in June 2018.
-The estimated general administrative expenses and other operating expenses of AML Clinic is expected to be no more than USD120,000 per month.
+The estimated general administrative expenses and other operating expenses of the AML Clinic is expected to be no more than USD120,000 per month.
 The clinic is expected to reach operating profit in 18 months from the clinic reaching its full operating capacity upon (i) the successful recruitment of a minimum of six full time physicians (AML Clinic currently has one full time physician and six part time physicians) and (ii) establishing steady patients flow via brand development.
-(See "Our Business - Lead Projects under Development - Other Projects under Development - Aptorum Medical Limited - AML Clinic")
+(See "Item 4.
+Information on the Company - B. Business Overview - Lead Projects, Dietary Supplement and Other Projects under Development - Other Projects under Development - Aptorum Medical Limited.
+AML Clinic") The sale of dietary supplements is operated through Nativus Life Sciences Limited ("Nativus"), a subsidiary of Aptorum Therapeutics Limited.
+As part of the commercialization, the Group, through Nativus, entered into a regional distribution and marketing agreement with Multipak, the Group will be able to increase the accessibility of the product to a large consumer base regionally.
+The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and will be marketed under the brand name NativusWell TM.